SeanDrum/antistasi-docs-preview/reference/missions.md

 This guide provides detailed information about all missions available in Antistasi, including objectives, rewards, and strategic considerations.
 All values are extracted directly from the game code.

+## Understanding Mission Rewards

+### Player Score

+**Player Score** is a personal progression system that tracks your individual performance.
+Each point of score you earn:

+- **Converts to personal money**: In multiplayer, each score point gives you **10 €** in personal money (points × 10)
+- **Tracks mission completion**: Earning 10 or more points from a mission counts as a completed mission for your statistics
+- **Is saved between sessions**: Your total score persists when you leave and rejoin the campaign

+Player Score rewards are awarded to all players within 500 meters of the mission objective when it's completed, while Commander Score is awarded separately to the commander role.

+### Commander Score

+**Commander Score** is awarded only to the player with the commander role.
+It functions identically to Player Score (10 € per point, tracks mission completion, is saved) but is tracked separately and represents the commander's leadership contribution to mission success.

+### Difficulty Levels

+Missions have a chance to be **"difficult"** based on your war tier, with higher war tiers increasing the likelihood.
+Difficult missions are not just more rewarding—they are actually harder to complete:

+- **Shorter time limits**: Difficult missions typically have **30 minute** time limits instead of 60-120 minutes, giving you less time to complete objectives
+- **More enemy defenders**: Difficult missions spawn additional enemy units (e.g., Kill The Officer gets 4 extra bodyguards on difficult)
+- **Stronger enemy units**: Difficult missions use more elite unit types (e.g., gunboats instead of transport boats, squad groups instead of police patrols, sentry groups instead of police groups)
+- **Faster enemy response**: Enemy reinforcements and patrols arrive more quickly on difficult missions (e.g., Refugees Evac enemy patrols spawn after 5 minutes instead of 5-35 minutes)
+- **Tighter spawn conditions**: Some missions have stricter requirements on difficult (e.g., Destroy Heli spawns closer to the objective at 2000m instead of 3000m, making it more dangerous)
+- **Longer hold requirements**: Missions requiring you to hold positions need longer hold times on difficult (e.g., City Supplies requires 4 minutes instead of 2 minutes)
+- **More aggressive enemy behavior**: Difficult missions trigger more immediate enemy actions (e.g., Destroy Vehicle enemies immediately add the vehicle to their group instead of waiting to detect players first)

+In exchange for this increased difficulty, difficult missions provide **higher rewards**—typically 1.5x to 2x the normal reward values for money, player scores, and commander scores.

+### Mission Scoring Notes

+- **Money rewards** from missions are added directly to faction resources (shared money)
+- **HR rewards** from missions are added directly to faction HR pool
+- **Enemy Aggression** values show changes to enemy threat levels with duration (e.g., "+10 for 120 minutes" means aggression increases by 10 points for 120 minutes, then decays)
+- **Next Enemy Attack** values indicate how mission outcomes affect timing of enemy counterattacks on specific markers
+- **Town Support** changes apply to the nearest town or the mission's objective town, depending on the mission type
+- **Difficulty** is determined by war tier: missions have an increasing chance to be "difficult" as war tier increases

 ## Table of Contents

 - [Assassination Missions](#assassination-missions)